-To answer this question empirically, we examine the correlation between having coherent preferences and ideological variation in most-preferred policy options (the opposite of constraint) in the five high-salience policy domains.
-To operationalize ideological variation, we first rescale policy options within all domains so they are arrayed left to right on the range -2 to 2.
-Then, we perform a principal components factor analysis on these items and predict a person's mean preferred policy position.
-Finally, we calculate the sum of the absolute value of the deviations between an individual's expressed scaled most-preferred policy option in each policy area from their factor score.
-Higher values indicate more deviations from a person's central tendency, that is, lower constraint.
+To answer this question empirically, we examine the correlation between having coherent preferences and constraint in most-preferred policy options across the five high-salience policy domains.
+To operationalize constraint, we perform factor analysis on these items and predict a person's mean preferred policy position in a domain.
+Then we calculate the negative of the sum of absolute deviations between the factor score and actual preferences.
+Higher values thus indicate greater constraint.

-Total coherence is only weakly decreasing with less ideologically-constrained policy preferences, as shown in Figure 7.
-A statistical analysis of the relationship between three measures of constraint and coherence can be found in Appendix Tables B.5 and B.6.
-The horizontal axis of Figure 7 measures the ideological variation score (ranging from 0 to 5.6, mean = 2.4, sd = 1.1), and the vertical axis is the number of high-salience policy areas (out of 5) in which people express coherent preferences.
-Greater values on the horizontal axis therefore indicate less constraint.
-Each point is a single individual (jittered for clarity), and the line is a locally smoothed polynomial fit.
+Total coherence is only weakly increasing in ideological constraint, as shown in Figure 7.
+The horizontal axis of Figure 7 measures constraint (ranging from 0 to 5.6, mean = 2.5, sd = 1.1), and the vertical axis is the number of high-salience policy areas (out of 5) in which people express coherent preferences.
+Greater values on the horizontal axis therefore indicate more constraint.
+Each point is an individual (jittered for clarity), and the line is a locally smoothed polynomial fit.
 The x-axis also shows a histogram of the number of individuals with a given level of absolute deviations.
-To illustrate the weak relationship, a one standard deviation increase in median deviations centered on the mean-a shift from about 1.9 to 3.0 absolute deviations-is marked in the figure with dashed vertical lines.
-That increase in median deviations is associated with a predicted decline in total coherence of only about 0.6 domains, from 3.9 to 3.3.
+To illustrate the weak relationship, a one standard deviation increase in constraint, centered on the mean, is marked in the figure with dashed vertical lines.
+This increase is associated with a decline in total coherence of only about 0.6 domains.
 Moreover, even among the small proportion of the population that exhibits the least constraint, a substantial proportion expresses coherent preferences.
-For those with a deviation score greater than 5 (3.2%) of the sample), the average total coherence measure is 2.7 out of 5, and 50% are coherent in 4 or 5 policy domains.
-At face value, even the lowest level of constraint is not very predictive of extreme incoherence.
+For those with a constraint score less than XXX (3.2% of the sample), the average number of policy-domains coherent is 2.7 out of 5, and 50% are coherent in 4 or 5 policy domains.
+Even the lowest level of constraint is not very predictive of extreme incoherence.

 Stepping back, the data presented so far provide a sharp rejoinder to claims that most people lack meaningful policy preferences.
 We find much higher levels of coherence than one would expect if respondents did not understand policy choices in a standard left-right ideological way, or were answering randomly.
-Such coherence, however, is not the same as having ideologically correlated most-preferred policies.
+Such coherence, however, is not the same as constraint.
 When complete preference profiles are elicited using an appropriately designed survey, we find much more coherence than incoherence, particularly on high-salience issues.